Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 recipeCuisine Recommended Enables cuisine-based filtering

-nutrition Optional Valuable for health queries
+nutrition Optional Valuable for health-related queries

 aggregateRating Optional Adds star ratings to snippets